flast101/HTB-writeups/sauna/index.md

 rpcclient $> querydominfo
 result was NT_STATUS_ACCESS_DENIED
 ~~~
-Indee, the access is denied...
+Indeed, the access is denied...
 If we try with **`enum4linux`**, we don't find more information about users either.

 Another idea is to try **[Impacket](https://github.com/SecureAuthCorp/impacket)** using **`GetADUsers.py`** against users but don't find antyhing more here: